Population Properties of Binary Black Holes with Eccentricity: Parameter Estimation (PE)

 \Cref{tab:event_summary} summarizes salient properties of these events, as inferred self-consistently with eccentricity.
 While most events are consistent with zero eccentricity, several events' marginal likelihoods peak away from zero eccentricity, indicating consistency with potentially nonzero eccentricity.
-To quantify this nominal significance, \Cref{tab:event_summary} includes a Bayes factor relative to a uniform prior on eccentricity, further details are given in \Cref{sec:appendix}.
-None of the events in our catalog show significant evidence for eccentricity, even when adopting this extremely favorable prior.
+To quantify this nominal significance, \Cref{tab:event_summary} includes a fiducial Bayes factor relative to a uniform prior on eccentricity; see \Cref{sec:appendix} for some details and \cite{2026arXiv260512818M} for extensive discussion.
+Only one of the events in our catalog show significant evidence for eccentricity, even when adopting this extremely favorable prior.

 \Cref{fig:corner_q_chieff_e_z} shows a corner plot superimposing the two-dimensional marginal posteriors of all events versus chirp mass ${\cal M}_c$, redshift $z$, inspiral effective spin $\chi_{\rm eff}$ and eccentricity $\epsilon$, illustrating salient correlations between parameters.
 First and foremost, the trend between chirp mass and redshift reflects the tendency of louder sources to be accessible farther away.
 Second, as expected, eccentricity posteriors' extent shows a strong trend versus redshift.
 This trend reflects the tendency of farther-away and higher-mass sources to be seen farther away; both fainter and shorter signals provide fewer opportunities to constrain the source eccentricity, implying wider and less informative posteriors.
 Third, the eye is drawn towards what seems to be a trend towards broader posteriors at larger $\chi_{\rm eff}$.
 This correlation can be qualitatively understood as a reflection of the strong nominal trend between $z$ and $\chi_{\rm eff}$ apparent in detected events, particularly the events at extreme $\chi_{\rm eff}$.